 “I have a lot of clients who sit at the computer all day long and they have a lot of pain in their neck and shoulder areas,” shares Valdes-Pages.
 “A lot of people carry so much emotion and tension in their muscles that they don’t realize is even there until they start feeling the pain.”

 Preventing the Pain

 One of the most effective approaches to preventing pain throughout your body, but especially in your neck, is to make a concentrated effort to give your muscles and mind adequate time to relax and recuperate.
 When you pound your muscles non-stop and never give your brain a chance to unplug and unwind, you are triggering your mind and body to fight back by inflicting muscle pain and strain.
-To help combat the battle of neck pain, we suggest the following pain prevention strategies:
+To help combat the battle of neck pain, Valdes-Pages suggests the following pain prevention strategies: